Why Ask One When You Can Ask $k$? Learning-to-Defer to the Top-$k$ Experts

 \section{Preliminaries}

 Let $\mathcal{X}$ be the input space and $\mathcal{Z}$ the output space, with training examples $(x,z)$ drawn i.i.d.\ from an unknown distribution $\mathcal{D}$.

-\paragraph{One-Stage L2D.} In the one-stage regime~\citep{madras2018predict, mozannar2021consistent}, prediction and deferral are optimized jointly through a single model in a multiclass classification setting with label space $\mc{Z}=\mathcal{Y}=\{1,\dots,n\}$.
-The system has access to $J$ offline experts, each given by a mapping $\hat{m}_j:\mathcal{X}\to\mathcal{Y}$.
+\paragraph{One-Stage L2D.} In the one-stage regime \citep{madras2018predict, mozannar2021consistent}, prediction and deferral are optimized jointly through a single model in a multiclass setting with label space $\mathcal{Z} = \mathcal{Y} = \{1,\dots,n\}$, corresponding to $n$ distinct categories.
+The system has access to $J$ offline experts.
+In the deterministic case, each expert is a mapping $\hat m_j:\mathcal{X}\to\mathcal{Z}$.
+An expert may be modeled as a stochastic predictor.
+In this case, its output $M_j$ is defined as a random variable jointly distributed with $(X,Y)$, and training samples include realizations $\hat{m}_j$ drawn from the conditional distribution $\mathbb{P}(M_j \mid X=x, Y=y)$.
+All our results remain valid when experts are stochastic; the analysis extends verbatim by treating each expert’s output as a random variable jointly distributed with $(X,Y)$.

 We treat both class labels and experts uniformly as \emph{entities}.
 The corresponding entity set is

 where indices $j\leq n$ correspond to predicting class $j$, and indices $j>n$ correspond to deferring to expert $m_{j-n}$.
 We define the hypothesis class of score-based classifier as $\mathcal{H}_h = \{h : \mathcal{X} \times \mathcal{A}^{1s} \to \mathbb{R}\}$.
 For any $h \in \mathcal{H}_h$, the induced decision rule selects $\hat{h}(x) = \arg\max_{j \in \mathcal{A}^{1s}} h(x,j)$, i.e., the entity in $\mathcal{A}^{1s}$ with the highest score.
 If $\hat{h}(x)\leq n$, the predictor outputs class $\hat{h}(x)\in\mathcal{Y}$; otherwise, it defers to expert $m_{\hat{h}(x)-n}$.
 The hypothesis $h$ is learned by minimizing the risk induced by the deferral loss~\citep{mozannar2021consistent, Verma2022LearningTD,Cao_Mozannar_Feng_Wei_An_2023, mao2024principledapproacheslearningdefer}.